 Offshore Wind in Oregon?
 The State of Play

 The Bureau of Ocean Energy Management (or BOEM), the federal agency that leases potential offshore wind sites, has been exploring offshore wind off the coast of Oregon in earnest since 2022.
 In 2024, BOEM finalized two wind energy areas for leasing, and was on track to hold an auction in October.
-However, ahead of the auction, the agency postponed the lease auction indefinitely.
+However, ahead of the auction, the agency postponed the lease sale indefinitely.
 This came after calls from the Governor, local tribes, and others, and the agency also cited a lack of competitive interest.
 BOEM did not state when a future lease auction would be held, but many factors need to be addressed for a future lease sale to be a success.
+The Trump administration has issued an executive order halting all new offshore wind energy leasing for now.

 In the meantime, the state is leading the way by creating the Oregon Offshore Wind Roadmap.